Employer Branding

 9. keep comparing the successes.
 Stay in close contact with your colleagues and observe how the quality of applicants and the motivation of existing employees changes over the course of the campaign.

-Always adapt the campaign to new circumstances.
-Keep tweaking all the parameters of your campaign to keep your finger on the pulse of the employer market.
+10. keep adapting the campaign to new circumstances.
+Keep optimizing your presence with all the adjusting screws to keep your finger on the pulse of the employer market.

 Employer branding measures: How do I prepare an employer branding process?